Rye Figure of 8 Walk

 6. Alternative route

 1. For a more varied (but slightly awkward) route keep ahead very briefly on Morlais Ridge, then turn left onto a signposted footpath into the trees.
-This narrow path goes over a wide ditch on a wooden footbridge after 200m, followed by a stretch across an expanse of shingle to reach the same junction ⑦.
+This narrow path goes over a wide ditch on a wooden footbridge after 200m and then crosses an expanse of shingle to reach the same junction ⑦.

 • Keep ahead at The Ridge, towards the sea.
 Turn left onto the cycle route running along the beachfront and follow it all the way to the mouth of the River Rother, then round to the left.
 Carry on past the new Discovery Centre into Rye Harbour village.